 Outside the old part of the city, Havana looks like a modern, urbanized place, at least from the side of the Morro Castle Fortress.

-At some places you will be pleasantly surprised by a modern art that looks totally absurd at the middle of the historical squares.
+At some places, you will be pleasantly surprised by a modern art that looks totally absurd at the middle of the historical squares.
 I say absurd, but I really liked the contrast between new and old.
 It was refreshing.

-Peacocks are common sight in Cuba.
+Peacocks are a common sight in Cuba.
 I do not know what about these gorgeous animals makes them look perfectly fitting into any Cuban environment – from very poor to really luxurious setting.

 The house doors and windows are opened – as the heart of its inhabitants.
 Cuban people are one of the friendliest locals that you can ever meet during your travels.
 So, why don’t you buy this ticket and see for yourself?

 Havana is the most popular place in Cuba and for good reason.
-What is the most interesting part of your trips in cities like that?
+What is the most interesting part of your trips to cities like that?
 Visiting historical sites, meeting local people, tasting the food or something else?